Skip to main content

 Are Indian school-level documents (Class 10, Class 12) accepted for Russian university admission?

 For Russian medical and engineering university admission, Class 10 and Class 12 boards are sometimes asked for alongside the degree.
-CBSE, ICSE, and state board records all need certified English translation if regional language, then State HRD or State Home Department countersign (board records use SDM or Home Department, not HRD), MEA, Russian Embassy attestation, Russian translation.
+CBSE, ICSE, and state board records all need certified English translation if regional language, then SDM or Home Department countersign (board records use SDM or Home Department, not HRD), MEA apostille, Russian translation.
 We confirm at intake what the destination Russian university asks for.

 Related desks